bobleesj/github-pages-with-docker/_posts/2024-07-05-thoughts-ideas.md

 During weekends and holidays, I do not force myself; a regular race does not apply.
 I work at less than half the intensity without tracking time.
 I relax, read books, and enjoy time with my family.
 I am happy to rest because I have had a fulfilling week.
-We need to rest to remain happy, appreciated, and fulfilled.
+We need to rest to remain happy, appreciative, and fulfilled.
 Relaxation is often accompanied by daydreaming and the exploration of ideas.
 When I have good ideas, I record them briefly on my phone.
 I give myself permission to rest and strategize for my goals.
 Then, I begin my race again.